openid/openid4vp_ble/main.md

 3. Exchanging verifiable credentials
 4. Finalizing the exchange

-Wallet and the Verifier MUST implement BLE according to the [@!Bluetooth.4.Core] specification .
+Wallet and the Verifier MUST implement BLE according to the [@!Bluetooth.4.2.Core] specification .

-During step 1, ephemeral keys to encrypt the session are exchanged.
+Step 1: Ephemeral keys to encrypt the session are exchanged.

-Step 2 utilizes request and response syntax as defined in [@!OpenID4VP].
-Identification and authentication of Verifier and Wallet can be implemented utilizing the established OpenID mechanisms (e.g. client id).
+Step 2: Utilizes request and response syntax as defined in [@!OpenID4VP].
+Identification and authentication of Verifier and Wallet can be implemented utilizing the established OpenID mechanisms (e.g. client id) or ```did``` .

+Step 3: Exchange VC and verify the same.

+Step 4: Disconnect

 # Limitation